-The defining property of diminishing marginal returns is equivalent to the following (see the notes by Jeff Bilmes for a proof):
+The defining property of diminishing marginal returns is equivalent to the following (see the notes by Jeff Bilmes, in references, for a proof):

-Lemma 1

-A function $f: 2^N \to \mathbb{R}$ is submodular if and only if for every $X, Y \subseteq N$, $f(X) + f(Y) \ge f(X \cap Y) + f(X \cup Y)$.
+Lemma 1.
+A function $f: 2^N \to \mathbb{R}$ is submodular if and only if for every $X, Y \subseteq N$ , $f(X) + f(Y) \ge f(X \cap Y) + f(X \cup Y)$ .

-0.2 Examples of Submodular Functions
+2 Examples of Submodular Functions

 Submodular functions generalize familiar quantities studied before in this class.
-For a graph G(V, E) on n vertices, let $f(S) = E(S, \overline{S})$, the number of edges that lie in the cut defined by the vertex set S. It is an easy exercise to prove that f is a submodular function.
+For a graph G(V, E) on n vertices, let $f(S) = E(S, \bar{S})$ , the number of edges that lie in the cut defined by the vertex set S. It is a short exercise to prove that f is a submodular function.

-Another important example is a coverage function: let G(U, V, E) be a bipartite graph with the bipartition U and V of vertices with |U| = n.
-For every $S \subseteq U$, f(S) be the size of the neighborhood of vertices in S. Then f is a submodular function. f is also monotone - for any S and $j \in U$, $f(S \cup \{j\}) \ge f(S)$.
-Observe that the cut function above is not necessarily monotone.
+Another important example is a coverage function: let G(U,V,E) be a bipartite graph with the bipartition U and V of vertices with |U|=n.
+For every $S\subseteq U$ , define f(S) to be the size of the neighborhood of vertices in S. Then f is a submodular function. f is also monotone - for any S and $j\in U$ , $f(S\cup\{j\})\geq f(S)$ .
+Observe that the cut function is not necessarily monotone.

-Our final example is from information theory - let x_1, x_2, \ldots, x_n be discrete randomy variables.
-For any $A \subseteq [n]$, let H(A) be the joint entropy of the $\{x_i\}{i \in A} = \sum_a P(\{x_i\}{i \in S} = a) \log P(\{x_i\}{i \in S} = a)$.
+Our final example is from information theory - let $x_1, x_2, ..., x_n$ be discrete random variables.
+For any $A \subseteq [n]$ , let H(A) be the joint entropy of the $\{x_i\}{i\in A}$ , i.e., $H(A) = -\sum_a P(\{x_i\}{i\in A} = a) \log P(\{x_i\}{i\in A} = a)$ .
 Then, H is a submodular function.

-0.3 Representation and Optimization
+3 Representation and Optimization

 For the special cases above, we are familiar with the algorithmic tasks of optimization.
-For example, we know that finding the minimum size cut in a graph is an easy problem while there's a 0.878 approximation algorithm for the problem of finding a maximum size cut in a graph.
+For example, we know algorithms for finding the minimum size cut in a graph that run in polynomial time, along with a poly-time 0.878 approximation algorithm for the problem of finding a maximum size cut in a graph.
 Incidentally, while the above approximation factor requires the use of semidefinite programming, there's a simple algorithm that returns a random cut which yields a 0.5 approximation ratio.
 Incidentally, this trivial algorithm cannot be improved by even a sub-exponential size linear programs (see references) even though a simple semidefinite program does phenomenally better!

 What about optimizing arbitrary submodular functions?
 This immediately leads to the question of how the submodular function we are interested in is represented.
 This is a tricky issue and in general, there exist submodular functions which do not have (even in an approximate sense) a small representation (see the paper by Balcan and Harvey in the references for details of one such construction).
-In most applications, we do have a representation with us, however, we would like our algorithms to not be tied to a given representation.
-Thus, we will want to make minimal assumptions about it.
+In most applications, we do have a concise representation.
+However, we would like our algorithms to not be tied to a particular representation, and we'd like to make minimal assumptions about it.
 We will see that we can give non-trivial algorithms by just having a oracle access to the submodular function - we will only need that given any x, some oracle returns to us the value of the underlying function at x.

 As the case of min-cut might suggest, there's an efficient algorithm for minimizing an arbitrary submodular function given just oracle access to it!
-The maximization problem is of course NP-hard (Max-Cut is a special case) but it turns out that the oracle access is enough to yield a 0.5 approximation guarantee (this is by no means trivial though - see the paper by Buchbinder, Naor and Scwartz in references.)
+The maximization problem is of course NP-hard (Max-Cut is a special case) but it turns out that for a non-negative submodular function the oracle access is enough to yield a 0.5 approximation guarantee (this is by no means trivial though - see the paper by Buchbinder, Naor and Schwartz in references.)
+The naive algorithm that selects each element independently with probability half is known to give 0.25 approximation.